How to explore the Great Barrier Reef in a day

 For a day trip that has a bit of everything – reef, rainforest and river – Frankland Island Reef Cruises offer a diverse itinerary that won’t disappoint.
 Departing Cairns daily (or Mission Beach), the tour starts with a boat ride along the rainforest-lined Mulgrave River before heading out into the ocean to Frankland Island.
 A protected national park, the island has no shortage of things to do during the 4.5 hours you’re allocated to explore here.
 A guided snorkelling tour and tropical buffet lunch are included, but plenty more optional activities are available, including clear kayaks, a glass bottom boat tour and a guided island walk.
 Beginner and certified scuba divers are catered to as well.

-If you have great sea legs and want to base yourself firmly in the heart of the reef action – aka the outer reef – take the family to one of the reef pontoons.
+If you have great sea legs and want to base yourself firmly in the heart of the reef action – aka the outer reef – go one of the reef pontoons.
 Reefworld and Quicksilver Cruises pontoons are situated on Hardy Reef (a three-hour journey from Airlie Beach) and Agincourt Reef (90 minutes from Port Douglas) respectively.
-From these ship-like pontoons, the family can enjoy various activities from diving with a scuba helmet, to snorkelling and underwater observatories.
+From these ship-like pontoons, you can enjoy various activities from diving with a scuba helmet, to snorkelling and underwater observatories.

 If you want to explore the Great Barrier Reef deeper and up close, check out these places to become a PADI certified scuba diver on the Great Barrier Reef itself.